kushal-10/individual_module/README.md

 The exact command used here for fine-tuning is available under ```instances/finetune.sh```.
 Be sure, to check the dataset JSON file is in an appropriate location and modify its path accordingly.
 A single Nvidia A100 80GB Node was used for this.

 This needs to be run under the LLaVA repository, Checkout their [README](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file) for more information on how to proceed

+### F) Model Runs

+`evaluation/backend.py` contains the backend code to generate the action taken by the models [base or with adapter]

+`evaluation/metrics.py` should contain the metrics/scorer functions used to evaluate the model responses/actions

+`evaluation/runs.py` should generate the model outputs, and save them episode wise along with ground truth values

+`evaluation/eval.py` should contain the main eval code, with final o/p the score